Everything You Need to Know About Taking Engagement Photos

 - Get close: You probably don't need to be persuaded to get close to your partner, but do plan to get a few affectionate close-up pictures: hug, hold hands, sling your arm around their shoulders.
 You're in love, show it off!
 Besides, if you're planning to submit a photo to a newspaper with your announcement, many publications specifically request close-up couple shots.
 The New York Times, for instance, asks that couples position themselves with their heads close together and (no joke), their eyebrows on exactly the same level.

 An engagement photo definitely doesn't require you to shop for coordinating outfits.
 But clashing patterns and colors may be a bit much.
 Here are some of our basic guidelines for dressing the part:

 The wardrobe: Whether you're going formal or casual, solid colors are a must.
 Try to avoid plaids, florals, patterns and head-to-toe black or white clothing—and keep the silhouettes streamlined.
 Some couples coordinate their clothing palettes to the point of looking a bit matchy, but there's no need to go overboard.
 If you're worried about color, pick a neutral and a few coordinating color tones you both like and stick to those hues.

 - The accessories: Keep your jewelry ultrasimple to avoid flashy distractions in your pics.
 For men, that means leave your watch and any rings at home.
 Women should stick to unfussy earrings with a simple necklace or bracelet (or one statement piece), and your engagement ring.

-If an engagement session isn't included in your wedding photo package, hire an a la carte photographer instead.
-For a basic portrait sitting at a photography studio and a few prints, you can expect to pay a few hundred dollars.
-Hiring a professional for an afternoon's worth of photo ops will cost several times that much—the final cost will depend on where you live, and the popularity of the photographer.
+If an engagement session isn't included in your wedding photo package, hire an à la carte photographer instead.
+For a basic portrait sitting at a photography studio and a couple prints, you can expect to pay a few hundred dollars.
+Hiring a professional for an afternoon's worth of photo ops will cost several times that much—the final cost will depend on where you live and the popularity of the photographer.